 Our staff is composed of leading health care experts that are sincerely concerned about the welfare of each patient.
 There will be no judgment passed as each team member listens to your concerns and specific issues you may be facing.
 The innovative techniques we have created are here to provide you comfort and education, as well as empower you as the unique individual you are.

 Our philosophy and benefits

 We have a strong belief that in order for treatment for an addiction disorder to be successful, the whole person needs to be treated and not just the presenting symptoms.
 A cocaine addiction will affect you physically, emotionally, and mentally.
 Our model of care encompasses a holistic approach to treatment so that we can address the needs of the entire individual.
 Each one of our patients has rights, responsibilities, and choices when it comes to their health care.
 Additionally, each patient has unique physical, emotional, intellectual, spiritual, and cultural needs.
 The approach to treatment at our hospital inspires our patients to become involved in their own mental health care.

-Treatment for Cocaine at Cascade Behavioral Health Hospital
+Treatment at Cascade Behavioral Health Hospital for cocaine addiction

 We work hard to provide optimized mental health treatment that will not cause too much interference in the outside lives of our patients.
 Before any treatment procedures can begin, a comprehensive assessment needs to be conducted to determine your personal treatment needs.
 This assessment will determine how dependent you have become on cocaine and if you have any other mental health concerns.

 If necessary, you will begin the treatment process on our detoxification unit.
 All patients on this unit are closely monitored throughout the entire withdrawal process by a medical physician and a team of nurses, in order to ensure their safety.
 This process is done to gradually remove all drugs from your body so that you are able to fully participate in the therapeutic process.